KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Previews-Article.md

     @PageColor(blue)
 }

 SwiftUI previews are a great way to work on your project in Xcode without having to launch an app all the time.
-Just update your views and models, and the preview will update.
+Just update your views and models, and the preview will automtically update.

 KeyboardKit has preview-specific services and state, that can be used in your previews.
 This makes it easy to set up and preview your keyboard-specific views directly in Xcode.

 [KeyboardKit Pro][Pro] unlocks powerful keyboard preview components.
-Information about Pro features can be found at the end of this article.
+Information about Pro preview features can be found further down.

-## Preview-specific state and services
+## Preview-specific state & services

 KeyboardKit adds preview-specific shorthand for all services and states.
-For instance, ``KeyboardContext`` has a ``KeyboardContext/preview`` context, the ``KeyboardInputViewController`` has a ``KeyboardInputViewController/preview`` controller, etc.
+For instance, ``KeyboardContext`` has a ``KeyboardContext/preview`` instance, the ``KeyboardInputViewController`` has a ``KeyboardInputViewController/preview`` controller, etc.

-These preview-specific values make it easy to pass in and apply preview-specific implementations in SwiftUI previews.

-For instance, consider this custom view, which relies on a ``KeyboardActionHandler`` and a ``KeyboardContext``:
+These preview-specific values make it easy to use preview-specific implementations in previews.
+For instance, consider this view that relies on a ``KeyboardActionHandler`` and a ``KeyboardContext``:

 ```swift
 struct CustomView: View {